salmansaddiquii/mini-coaching/README.md

-Great — based on the details you provided, here's a well-structured and professional `README.md` for your repository.
-You can customize the project title and description as needed:

----

 # 🚀 Mini Coaching Platform

 A full-stack web application for managing coaching services, built with **Ruby on Rails**, **Sidekiq**, **PostgreSQL**, **Redis**, and a modern **React + Vite** frontend.